Our highest priority is keeping Arizonans healthy, safe, and economically secure.

 - INDIVIDUAL HEALTH RESOURCES: Learn how to access health services.

-- DIRECT PAYMENTS: The CARES Act provides direct payments to most Americans.
+- DIRECT PAYMENTS: The American Rescue Plan provides direct payments to most Americans.

 - SMALL BUSINESSES: New federal resources help keep employees on payroll.

 - UNEMPLOYMENT INSURANCE: Access newly expanded support for those out of work.

 - PAID AND SICK LEAVE: Some employees can access up to two weeks of paid sick leave.

 - FOOD ASSISTANCE: Resources are available for Arizonans experiencing hardship.

 - SCHOOLS: Get information about school re-openings and resources for educational tools, broadband needs, and child care.

 - STUDENT AND CONSUMER BORROWERS: Resources are available to help deal with student loans, car payments, and other consumer debt.

 - HOMEOWNERS AND RENTERS: Arizonans struggling with rent and mortgage payments have options.

 - TAX & IRS ISSUES: Taxpayers have until May 17 to file and pay taxes.